nearcatalog/near-catalog-nextjs/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Routes

+The routes are defined in the `app` folder.
+There are three main pages:

+- `/`: This is the home page of the application.
+It displays a list of projects that are available on the NEAR platform.
+- `/project/:projectId`: This is the page that displays the details of a specific project.
+It includes information about the project, such as the name, description, and the list of tags associated with the project.
+- `/category/:categoryId`: This is the page that displays a list of projects that are associated with a specific category.

+## Global State

+[zustand](https://github.com/pmndrs/zustand) is used to manage global state.
+It is a state management library that provides a simple and scalable solution for managing application state in a React or Preact application.

+The state is stored in the `store` folder.
+There are two stores that are used in this project:

+- `search-store.ts`: This store manages the search state, including the search query and the tags that are selected.
+- `tags-modal-store.ts`: This store manages the state of the tags modal for mobile devices.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: